-Lotte Koume Candy: The Most Famous Ume Candy in Japan
+Lotte Koume: The Most Famous Ume Candy in Japan

-Not only for foods and dishes in Japanese cuisine, but actually Ume plums are also commonly used as a main ingredient in Japanese confections.
+Not only for foods and dishes in Japanese cuisine but Ume plums are actually also commonly used as the main ingredient in Japanese confections.

-In fact, a variety of Ume candies and sweets are available at supermarkets and convenience stores in Japan.
-Among those, if someone ask me what Ume plum candy is best known, I will answer it is Lotte Koume Candy.
+In fact, a variety of Ume plum candies can be found at supermarkets and convenience stores in Japan, among which if someone asks me what Ume candy is best known, I will answer it is Lotte Koume Candy.

 Lotte Koume Candy

-The product consists of 2 different types of Ume plum candies, most of which are small-size ones with a three layer structure.
+The product actually consists of 2 different types of Ume candy; most are small in size with a three-layer structure.

-Both the small and big Koume candies are made with the plum juice extracted from “Nanko-Ume (南高梅)” which is famous as a high-grade Ume plum in Japan.
+Incidentally, both the small and large Koume candies are made using plum juice extracted from “Nanko-Ume (南高梅)”, a high-grade Ume species.

-Finally, according to the ingredient list on the back of the package, the big-size Koume candy mainly consists of starch syrup, sugar, Ume paste (starch syrup, sugar, Ume plum flesh, Ume extract), concentrated Ume plum juice from Nanko Ume, and Ume extract.
+According to the list on the back of the package, the large Koume candy mainly consists of starch syrup, sugar, Ume paste (starch syrup, sugar, Ume plum flesh, Ume plum extract), concentrated Ume plum juice from Nanko Ume, and Ume extract.

-On the other hand, the main ingredients in the small Koume candy are starch syrup, sugar, Ume paste, Ume powder, and concentrated Ume plum juice from Nanko Ume, Ume extract, and gelatin.
+Meanwhile, the main ingredients in the small Koume candy are starch syrup, sugar, Ume paste, Ume powder, concentrated Ume plum juice from Nanko Ume, Ume extract, and gelatin.